fuchcz/simple-apache-directory-listing-theme/readme.md

 1. Download and extract `simple` from `htaccess` directory.
 2. Either put `simple` in the root and rename `.htaccess.root`, or replace every occurrence of `{SIMPLE_DIRECTORY}` by real path in `.htaccess.customdir` and use it.
 3. Reload Apache.

+## Options ##

+At `footer.html` there is `ignoreDirectories` variable, where you can set number of directories that should be hidden in breadcrumb navigation.

+There is also `ignoreAsNoLink` variable that sets whether to ignore as 'do not display' or ignore as 'no links, but visible'.

 ## Troubleshooting ##